melezhik/swat/README.md

     GET hello/
     GET hello/world

-It is possible to run a single swat test setting a `swat_test` variable:
+It is possible to run a single swat test setting a `test_file` variable:

-    swat_test=example/my-app/hello/get.txt swat example/my-app 127.0.0.1
+    test_file=example/my-app/hello/get.txt swat example/my-app 127.0.0.1

 When you are done with routes you need to set swat data.